frockett/astro-portfolio-website/src/content/posts/deploy-grafana-loki-with-coolify.md

 As a tip, you can go to `loki.example.dev/metrics`, enter your auth information, and see what Loki's up to in order to check if your logs are being received.

 ### Create panels
 This is beyond the scope of this article--which is getting pretty long--but once you've generated and aggregated some logs, it's time to start querying them.
-I'll leave the details to the experts, but I suggest you start by reading [this blog article](https://grafana.com/blog/2023/05/18/6-easy-ways-to-improve-your-log-dashboards-with-grafana-and-grafana-loki/) from Grafana Labs, which has a number of suggestions for setting up a useful log dashboard.
+I'll leave the details to the experts, but I suggest you start by reading <a href="https://grafana.com/blog/2023/05/18/6-easy-ways-to-improve-your-log-dashboards-with-grafana-and-grafana-loki/" target="_blank">this blog article</a> from Grafana Labs, which has a number of suggestions for setting up a useful log dashboard.